fchevillard/fchevillard.github.com/index.md

 #### Tools
 <p><a href="http://chemmine.ucr.edu/ChemMineToolsV2/work/intro/tutorial">ChemMine Tools</a>: powerful dataminer.
 Issue in the outcomes with 1000 cpmds.
 Works with few cpmds (tested with 39).</p>
 ## 4 - Drawing
+<p><a href="http://zinc.docking.org/search/structure">ZINC</a>: draw or edit smiles.
+Then directly search within the ZINC database for similar compounds.
+Discuss outcomes.</p>
 <p><a href="http://www.daylight.com/dayhtml_tutorials/languages/smarts/index.html">Daylight</a>: get familiar with the smiles format.</p>
 <p>Draw substructures: guess top 3 fragment that are likely to be in a drug.
 Code substructure in .smi.
 Search according this substructure.
 Compare to Jakub outcomes.</p>